metis-data/metis-book/docs/Monitoring/Deploy Metis Agent.md

 Consult the documentation if you need to use additional options.

-### Vendor Metrics
+### Vendor Metrics (Recommended)

 ![deployment 2.png](Deploy%20Metis%20Agent/dep_2.png)

-Metis can extract information from cloud providers.
+Certain metadata, like host metrics, cannot be fetched via SQL queries.
+To obtain this data, the MMC agent needs to invoke services like AWS CloudWatch.

 #### AWS